RifatUllah102/Movie_Recommendation_Systems/README.md

 # Recommendation_Systems
-Recommend movies based on the user choices
+Recommend movies based on the user's choices

-Use the attached csv data to check the python script.
+Use the attached CSV data to check the Python script.

 # Process:
 1. Data Collection